OperaUpClose – At Home with OperaUpClose

-Their family of bears, harpist and clarinettist have set off to recreate some of the scenes from our new opera for under 6s, based on Jill Murphy’s Peace At Last.
+A family of bears, harpist and clarinettist have set off to recreate some of the scenes from a special opera for young children, based on Jill Murphy’s Peace At Last.
 All filmed and recorded from their homes, for you to enjoy in the comfort of yours!

 In addition to performances, Opera Up Close will be creating singing and movement activities for families to explore together.